mikk1max/swiftProject/README.md

 Contributions are welcome!
 If you have ideas for features or find any issues, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.

-## Contact

-For questions or support, contact the maintainers:

-- Email: maksim.shepeta@gmail.com

 ## Acknowledgments

 We would like to thank the following libraries and resources: